Hand, Wrist, and Elbow

 At All-Star Orthopaedics, we offer comprehensive treatment for one of the most delicate areas of the body – the hands.
 Injuries or diseases of the hands, wrists, or fingers can cause severe pain and discomfort.
 Dr. Michael K. Hahn is one of the most experienced hand surgeons in the region.
 He can diagnose your condition, determine the correct course of action, and perform skilled treatment to alleviate all symptoms.

-Schedule a consultation to meet with our hand surgeon at our offices in the Dallas, Ft.
-Worth, Texas region.
+Schedule a consultation to meet with our hand surgeon and begin the healing process with an experienced, compassionate, and knowledgeable physician.

 Some of the most common conditions that Dr. Hahn addresses are:

 Arthritis affects millions of Americans and often manifests in the hands.
 Arthritis can develop if the cartilage that separates the joints in the hands begins to wear down or deteriorate.
 Without this protective level of cushioning, the bones can become inflamed and new protrusions of bone are created.
 Known as bone “spurs”, these protrusions can limit motion and cause mild to extreme discomfort.
 Some of the earliest signs of arthritis are called Heberden’s nodes, small protrusions that develop near the joints at the base of the thumbs or fingers.
 It is important to contact a hand specialist if you notice these lumps developing.
 Dr. Hahn can devise a treatment program to help ensure that your condition does not worsen and that any pain and discomfort is relieved.
 Treatments include anti-inflammatory and topical pain medications, glucosamine and/or chondroitin supplements, injections, splinting, or surgery.